billsegall/asx-data/README.md

 ## ASX symbol data

-Symbol data can be obtained from [ASXlistedcompanies](https://www.asxlistedcompanies.com/)
+Symbol data can be obtained from [listcorp](https://www.listcorp.com/asx) if you sign up for their newsletter.

 ## The database